openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## Variable-length tables

-If we do not know before runtime how many times will a table element occurs, we can define a variable-length table using the OCCURS DEPENDING ON (ODO) clause.
+If we do not know before runtime how many times a table element will occur, we can define a variable-length table using the OCCURS DEPENDING ON (ODO) clause.

 ```
 X OCCURS 1 TO 10 TIMES DEPENDING ON Y